LaianLaian/river-scaling-decoupling/README.md

 ## Data availability

-Figure-level source data used to reproduce all analyses and figures are provided in this repository as `SourceData_Fig1.xlsx`–`SourceData_Fig4.xlsx`.
+Figure-level source data used to generate the figures are provided in this repository as `SourceData_Fig1.xlsx`–`SourceData_Fig4.xlsx`.

+For panels derived directly from the restricted river-network database, summary statistics are provided rather than the underlying river-level observations.

-The compiled river-network and lake datasets underlying the study are not publicly distributed.
+The compiled river-network and lake datasets supporting the findings of this study are not publicly distributed.
 These datasets may be made available by W.W.
 Shao pending scientific review and completion of a material transfer agreement.

 Requests for access should be directed to:

 \[shaoww@iwhr.com]